DiegoHermosa/ClassifierComparison/README.md

 # Comparing Classifiers

 ### Overview
-In this practical application, your goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
+In this practical application, th objective is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
 We will utilize a dataset related to marketing bank products over the telephone.

 ### Data:
 The data can be found in this link